Shripad13/Terraform/Terraform-Project/README.md

 # Datasources:
-1. Datasource helps in querying the information that's already available
+1. Datasource helps in EXTRACTING the information that's already available resources.
+For each & every resource we have datasource available in the terraform documnetation of the intended resource.

 # Provisioners:
 1. Local Provisioner : When you want some action to be performed on the machine you're running terraform, then we use local Provisioner.